swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 All service entity category identifiers are prefixed with `http://id.elegnamnden.se/ec` or `http://id.swedenconnect.se/ec` (defined after Aug.
 2018).

 A service entity category identifies an arbitrary set of requirements and conditions that is required by the consuming service and provided by the providing service.
 Each service entity category specifies its own set of requirements and conditions.
-Typically such requirements and conditions include requirements on level of assurance (LoA) and requirements on mandatory attributes.
-For contract- or business agreement requirements [Service Contract Categories](#service-contract-categories) should be used.
+Typically, such requirements and conditions include requirements on level of assurance (LoA) and requirements on mandatory attributes.
+For contract or business agreement requirements [Service Contract Categories](#service-contract-categories) should be used.

 A providing service declaring a service entity category that consists of both a level of assurance requirement and an attribute set MUST guarantee that the release of the given attributes are consistent with the level of assurance requirement.